vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 8. Under **Define alert details**, fill in as follows:
     - Alert rule name: **Alert on VM deallocate**
-    - Description: **Raise an alert any time any VM in the HOLRG resource group is stop-deallocated**
+    - Description: **Raise an alert any time any VM in the HOLRG resource group is stop-deallocated**.
     - Save alert to resource group: **HOLRG**
     - Enable rule upon creation: **Yes**

     ![Screenshot showing the 'Define alert details' settings filled in as described in the preceeding text.](images/Lab-guide/image167g.png "'Define alert details' screenshot")

-9. Under **Define action group**, select **+ New action group**
+9. Under **Define action group**, select **+ New action group**.

     ![+ New action group is highlighted on the blade defining a new Azure alert.](images/Lab-guide/image167h.png "New action group screenshot")

-    NOTE: Action groups define what action is taken when an alert is fired.
+    >**Note**: Action groups define what action is taken when an alert is fired.
 They are defined separately from the alert rule, so that the same action group can be re-used across multiple alerts.

 10. Fill in the first section of the **Add action group** blade as follows:
     - Action group name: **Mobile app push notifications action group**
     - Short name: **Mobile Push**
-    - Subscription: **Choose your subscription**
+    - Subscription: **Choose your subscription**.
     - Resource group: **HOLRG**

    ![Screenshot showing the first section of the 'Add action group' blade filled in as described in the preceeding text.](images/Lab-guide/image167i.png "Add action group screenshot")